-Assessment with a rubrics allows the assessment to be more transparent and controlled for the assessor and the participant.
-Rubrics have two forms, Standard or Custom.
-These are created by the author role on WISEflow.
-This article focuses on assessing with a custom rubrics, which calculates the points of an assignment based on the answers to a set of questions input by the assessor.
-The custom rubrics is very similar to a normal FLOWmulti exam set, in that the author can fully customise and the questions and points calculated.
+Assessment with a rubric allows the assessment to be more transparent and controlled for the assessor and the participant.
+Rubrics have two forms: standard or custom.
+These are created by authors in WISEflow.
+This article focuses on assessing with a custom rubric, which calculates the points of an assignment based on the answers to a set of questions input by the assessor.
+The custom rubric is very similar to a normal FLOWmulti exam set, in that the author can fully customise and the questions and points calculated.

 - Enforced - The mark is solely dependent on and decided by the rubric score

 - Unenforced - The mark is only guided by the rubric score and can be changed by the assessor without reopening.